Cross Entropy versus Label Smoothing: A Neural Collapse Perspective: Empirical Analysis of Cross-Entropy and Label Smoothing Losses

 According to Jensen's inequality, we have \looseness=-1

 with equality achieved only if $p_l = p_{l'}$ (for $l, l' \neq k$).
-This implies that LS loss reaches its minimum only if the predicted probabilities for non-target classes are all equal. \textit{Thus, LS loss implicitly includes an inductive bias towards equalizing the logits of the non-target classes, which is not present in CE loss.} This property significantly aligns with the definition of $NC_2$ in (\ref{eq:nc2}).
-As demonstrated in Section \ref{sec:nc_metrics_a} in the appendix, for deep neural networks with L2 regularization, the convergence of $NC_2$ as defined in (\ref{eq:nc2}) to zero indicates that both the classification vectors $\bm{W}$ and class mean features $\widebar{\bm{H}}$ converge to a simplex ETF structure.
-Thus, label smoothing loss inherently carries an inductive bias towards reinforcing NC2.
+This implies that label smoothing loss reaches its minimum only if the predicted probabilities for non-target classes are all equal. \textit{Thus, label smoothing strengthens the inductive bias towards equalizing the logits of the non-target classes.} This property aligns with the definition of $NC_2$ in (\ref{eq:nc2}), explaining why label smoothing loss reinforces NC2.
+As demonstrated in Section \ref{sec:nc_metrics_a} in the appendix, for deep neural networks with L2 regularization, the convergence of $NC_2$ as defined in (\ref{eq:nc2}) to zero indicates that both the classification weight $\bm{W}$ and class mean features $\widebar{\bm{H}}$ converge to a simplex ETF structure.
+This ETF structure promotes maximally separable features and classifiers, which are inherently more robust to outliers and can theoretically enhance generalization.
+However, while NC2 is believed to positively impact generalization, the effect of other factors, such as NC1, complicates this relationship.
+Empirically, we observe slight improvements in generalization for models trained with label smoothing on CIFAR-10 and CIFAR-100, and more significant improvements on STL-10.
+Still, due to the interplay between NC1 and NC2, we cannot conclusively establish a direct causal link between NC2 and generalization performance.
+Further theoretical and empirical work on how these factors influence generalization remains a promising area for future research.\looseness=-1

-The convergence of classifier weights and class mean features towards simplex ETF promotes the development of maximally separable features and classifiers, a critical factor for enhancing overall model performance.
-Conversely, an excessive level of NC1 suggests potential overfitting of the model to the training data, posing a risk to its generalizability.
-We posit the improvement in model generalizability observed with LS loss can be attributed to the prioritization of enhancing NC2 over NC1 during the training process.